OliverWangData/GameDevPortfolio/README.md

 Notable features:
 - Binary-tree attack system with dynamic data-driven abilities switching.
-- Animation events system that can be defined anywhere in a Unity animation and can asynchronously call methods.
+- Animation events system that can do an asynchronous method callback on any frame of a unity animation.
 - Ability cooldown system that uses the animation events to control attack states.